Preserving Mass Shell Condition in the Stochastic Optimal Control Derivation of the Dirac Equation: Introduction

-By applying the relativistic “weak condition” $u^\mu u_\mu = c^2$ to the kinetic term of the Lagrangian, rather than linearizing it, we retain the essential $m^2 c^2$ term.
-This approach aligns with Papiez~\cite{Papiez1981}, who used a similar method to derive the Klein-Gordon equation for a free particle. we extend Papiez's idea by incorporating charge-electromagnetic interaction as well as spin-electromagnetic interactions into the potential term of the Lagrangian.
+This approach aligns with Papiez~\cite{Papiez1981}, who used a similar method to derive the Klein-Gordon equation for a free particle.
+We extend Papiez's idea by incorporating charge-electromagnetic interaction as well as spin-electromagnetic interaction into the Lagrangian.
 This extension enables the derivation of the Dirac equation while naturally integrating spin dynamics into SOC theory.

+The aim of this paper is to derive the Dirac equation from the SOC principles formulated in~\cite{Yordanov2024}, using a specified covariant single-particle Lagrangian as input to the SOC problem while preserving the relativistic mass-shell relation, so that the \(\hbar\to0\) limit of the HJB equation recovers the proper-time relativistic Hamilton--Jacobi equation, whose stationary form yields the classical mass-shell condition, whereas the stationary HJB equation yields the quantum-corrected mass-shell relation.

+To illustrate the theory, we consider the Dirac-Landau problem for an electron in a uniform magnetic field as a numerical example.
+Its role is to demonstrate the analytic optimal drift and the corresponding stochastic action in a standard relativistic solution, rather than to form part of the derivation of the Dirac equation.